by Debora Singer, Updated April 2020

 Mechanism – You can raise an issue you are concerned about directly with the public authority; Example – Mr and Mrs Driscoll were in their late 80s when Mr Driscoll went into a care home.
 Despite their dependence on each other Mrs Driscoll was not allocated a place in the same home.
 After they ran a media campaign, the local authority changed its decision.
 See Sunrise, not Sunset (film)

 Mechanism – You can take the public authority to court in the UK; Example- The families of the 96 people killed at the Hillsborough football stadium in 1989 used the HRA’s right to life to get a fresh inquest into the deaths in 2016.
 In 2016, the bedroom tax was found to breach the HRA right to private life and to be free from discrimination for disabled people where one adult spouse is disabled.
 They are now allowed a second bedroom.
+There might be cases in future where the family of an elderly person who died in a care home could take the government to court for not protecting that person’s right to life and right to be free from inhuman and degrading treatment.

 Threat to HRA